• Product Introduction

 Using Github Actions

-With this guide, you can quickly integrate the Actions workflow in your GitHub repository to enable automated build and deploy to EdgeOne Pages.
+By following the guidelines in this section, you can quickly integrate an Actions workflow into your GitHub repository to automatically build and deploy to EdgeOne Makers.

 Set GitHub Repository Secrets